jhu-arch/arch-tutorial/Singularity.rst

 Singularity
 ###########

-This tutorial is for running `Singularity`_ on a computer where you do not have root (administrative) privileges, like the Rockfish cluster at ARCH.
+This tutorial is for prepare a `Singularity`_ conatainer on a computer where you do not have root (administrative) privileges, like the Rockfish cluster at ARCH.

+A container allows you to put an application and all of its dependencies in a single package.
+Ensure portability and reproducibility of all dependency packages of an application.
+Here are some examples of things you can do with containers:

+* Package an analysis pipeline so that it runs on your computer, in the cloud, and in a high performance computing (HPC) environment to produce the same result.
+* Publish a paper and include a link to a container with all of the data and software that you used so that others can easily reproduce your results.
+* Install and run an application that requires a complicated stack of dependencies with a few keystrokes.
+* Create a pipeline or complex workflow where each individual program is meant to run on a different operating system.

 We will prepare an image using `Docker container`_, and make it available on `Docker Hub`_ and then an administrator will create a Singularity container to run it on Rockfish.